TPei/Simple-Picture-Viewer/README.md

-OOP-Labor-5
+Simple Picture Viewer
 ===========

-OOP Labor 5

-This is my version of exercise 5 from OOP Labor FH Flensburg.

 This program creates a picture viewer window with a large central part displaying a picture.
 Below that is a menu that lets you navigate (next / previous picture) and zoom (in / out / default).
+You can drag the image around, change the border color and choose a different directory.